Cumming Corporation

+The company is registered in California as "Cumming Management Group, Inc."

 History

 In 1996, Finlay Cumming established Cumming LLC in Southern California.
+Its first major project was the providing cost consulting for Paris Las Vegas resort in 1997.

 Between 2002 and 2006, Cumming opened new offices in Northern California, Colorado, Nevada, Florida, Arizona, Texas, and Georgia.
-Later in 2006, Cumming was named to Engineering News-Record’s listing of the Top 100 CM-for-Fee firm in the United States, and continues to receive the honor, ranking in the top 40 every year since.
+Later in 2006, Cumming was named to Engineering News-Record's listing of the Top 100 CM-for-Fee firm in the United States, and continues to receive the honor, ranking in the top 40 every year since.

 In 2007, the firm officially incorporated as Cumming Corporation and a year later in 2008, Cumming acquired Construction Controls Group (CCG), a Los Angeles-based program and project/construction management business.
+CCG, founded by Lisa Sacha in the 1990s, operated for two years as "CCG, a division of Cumming Group" then transitioned to the Cumming Corporation name.

 Shortly after the acquisition of CCG, Cumming acquired Southern Management Group (SMG), a South Carolina-based firm with more than 20 years of experience in program and project/construction management.
-Later in 2008, after several years working abroad, Cumming established Cumming International and opened its first overseas office in Abu Dhabi.